-This blog post has been updated in April 2020 because of the recent controversy of medications being used or not used for the Covid-19 virus pandemic.
+This blog post has been updated in April 2020 because of the recent controversy over medications being used or not used for the Covid-19 virus pandemic that I had taken for Lyme disease.

 Lyme gets in the way again!
 It’s been a challenging year here at Inspire to Thrive in 2014.